sidp16/nba-stat-scraping/README.md

 # nba-stat-scraping
-Using the nba_api to see cool stats!
+Using the nba_api to analyse stats!